-2021 is the fifth season with Canadian violinist Jonathan Crow at the helm in the role of TSM’s Artistic Director.
-Crow is well known to TSM audiences and artists; he has mentored young musicians in the TSM Academy and performed as a guest artist in numerous TSM concerts for six years prior to his appointment as Artistic Director in 2016.
+2023 is the seventh season with Canadian violinist Jonathan Crow at the helm in the role of TSM’s Artistic Director.
+Prior to his appointment as Artistic Director in 2016, Crow was well known to TSM audiences and artists; he had mentored young musicians in the TSM Academy and performed as a guest artist in numerous TSM concerts for numerous years.

 A native of Prince George, British Columbia, Jonathan currently resides in Toronto where he has served as Concertmaster of the Toronto Symphony Orchestra since 2011.

 He earned his Bachelor of Music in Honours Performance from McGill University in 1998, at which time he joined the Montreal Symphony Orchestra as Associate Principal Second Violin.
 Between 2002 and 2006 Jonathan was the Concertmaster of the Montreal Symphony Orchestra; during this time, he was the youngest concertmaster of any major North American orchestra.
 Jonathan continues to perform as guest concertmaster with orchestras around the world, including the National Arts Centre Orchestra, Pittsburgh Symphony, Mahler Chamber Orchestra, Filarmonia de Lanaudiere and Pernambuco Festival Orchestra (Brazil).